 The subtitle names the primary country for the language.
 When a language is spoken in more than one country, Ethnologue designates one of the countries as primary, usually the country of origin of the language or the country where most of the language users are located.

 A complete language description contains the following elements.
 Follow the link for a full description of the element.
 Each language description includes only the elements for which information is known.

-- Alternate names gives a list of other names that have been used in the literature to refer to the language.
+- Language identification gives the code assigned to the language by the ISO 639-3 standard, plus a list of alternate or other names that have been used to refer to the language.

-- Classification provides the language classification, including macrolanguage membership if applicable.
+- Classification provides the language classification.

-- Dialects lists the names of dialects of the language, as well as giving information about dialect relations in terms of intelligibility and lexical similarity with other varieties if available.
+- Dialects lists the names that have been used to refer to varieties of the language, as well as giving information about dialect relations in terms of intelligibility and lexical similarity with other varieties if available.
+Includes macrolanguage membership if applicable.

 - Typology provides typological information, including brief descriptions of basic word order, significant phonological, morphological, and syntactic features, and other matters of interest to linguists.

 - Language use gives information about domains of use, age of speakers, and viability and patterns of use, the use of other languages by this language community and the use by others of this language as a second language.

 - Language development gives information about literacy rates, use in education, language documentation and development products, revitalization efforts, and language development agencies.